Gatorzgaming/98css-obs-templates/README.md

 ## Instructions for Svelte, a framework this project uses.

+### ⚠️ These instructions are currently a placeholder until more detailed ones can be made but they should help get you going in the meantime. ⚠️

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).